meain/blog/_posts/2019-07-27-set-local-file-as-newtabpage-in-firefox.md

 Firefox lets you change the css of the browser by providing custom css file called [userChrome.css](https://github.com/meain/dotfiles/blob/master/firefox/userChrome.css).
 What we do is, load a javascript file using this css file and change Firefox setting using that js file.

+> As of Firefox 69, you might have to manually set the value of `toolkit.legacyUserProfileCustomizations.stylesheets` to
+> `true` in `about:config`

 ### Set up `userChrome.css`

 The first step is to create a file called `userChrome.css` file in your `<profile>/chrome` directory.